grzeimann/Panacea/docs/index.md

 # Panacea Documentation

 Welcome to the Panacea docs.
-This site organizes the long README into topic-focused pages.
+This site organizes the previous long README into topic-focused pages.

 ```{toctree}
 :hidden: